 Falls are one of the major health concerns among the elderly.

-Data from the World Health Organization reveals that each year, around 646,000 individuals globally die from falls — the majority of which are adults above 65 years of age.
+Data from the World Health Organisation reveals that each year, around 646,000 individuals globally die from falls — the majority of which are adults above 65 years of age.

 In Australia, the average cost of a fall that involves an elderly is at $1,049 USD.
-Falls may also result in the “post-fall syndrome,” which severely affects an elder’s quality of life due to the constant fear of having a similar accident in the future.
+Falls may also result in the “post-fall syndrome”.
+This severely affects an elder’s quality of life due to the constant fear of having a similar accident in the future.

 The good news is, falls are a highly preventable health issue.
-It starts with understanding the risk of falls and the effective countermeasures that home care providers, family members, and the elders themselves can implement.
+It starts with understanding the risk of falls and the effective countermeasures.
+Each of which, home care providers, family members, and the elders themselves can implement around early indicators for those at risk of falls.

 Common Risk Factors Associated with Elderly Falls